-All specimens positive for SARS-CoV-2 and containing enough genetic material will be sequenced.
+All specimens positive for SARS-CoV-2 that contain sufficient genetic material will be sequenced.
 Whole genome sequence results are for surveillance purposes only.
 Sequencing results will be reported by county by our state epidemiologists.

 SARS-COV-2 (COVID) Variant Surveillance by Whole Genome Sequencing